Catalogue: Traditional Program:

 The Warren A. Hood Library houses more than 125,000 items.
 In addition to book and periodical collections, the library provides access to a vast array of electronic databases, electronic books, media collections, archival materials, and reference materials for all fields of study at Belhaven.

-The Online Library is accessed through the Library web page (www.belhaven.edu/Library) and also provides a large collection of online full text databases including 25 databases within EBSCOhost, Grove's Dictionary of Art, Grove's Dictionary of Music and Musicians, Christian Periodical Index, CQ Researcher, CREDO Reference eBooks, Classical Music Library, and the Wall Street Journal database.
+The Online Library is accessed through the Library web page (www.belhaven.edu/Library) and also provides a large collection of online full text databases including 25 databases within EBSCOhost, Grove's Dictionary of Art, Oxford Music Online, Christian Periodical Index, CQ Researcher, CREDO Reference eBooks, Classical Music Library, and the Wall Street Journal database.
 Additionally, library patrons have access to more than 34,000 e-books.
 These e-books are accessible 24/7 through the Library from any computer with an internet connection.
 The library is an invaluable resource for Belhaven users at all campuses to access essential resources via the internet.

 The physical library is open 82 hours per week during the Fall and Spring sessions.
 Hours are slightly reduced during holidays, breaks and during the summer session.
 The library hours are intended to sufficiently provide Belhaven faculty, staff, students, and administration access to collections, services and professional assistance.